fokoid/flask/docs/styleguide.rst

 Protected members are prefixed with a single underscore.
 Double underscores are reserved for mixin classes.

-On classes with keywords, trailing underscores are appended.
+On clashes with keywords, trailing underscores are appended.
 Clashes with builtins are allowed and **must not** be resolved by appending an underline to the variable name.
 If the function needs to access a shadowed builtin, rebind the builtin to a different name instead.